mojidabckuu/Loki/README.md

 ## License

-loki is available under the MIT license.
+Loki is available under the MIT license.
 See the LICENSE file for more info.